eip-home/eip-arch/draft-eip-arch.md

 ## Evolutionary solutions

 In the last few years, we have witnessed important innovations in IP networking, centered around the emergence of Segment Routing for IPv6 (SRv6) {{RFC8754}} and of the SRv6 "Network Programming model" {{RFC8986}}.
-With SRv6 it is possible to insert a *Network program*, i.e. a sequence of instructions (called *segments*)
+With SRv6 it is possible to insert a *Network program*, i.e. a sequence of instructions (called *segments*), in a header of the IPv6 protocol, called Segment Routing Header (SRH).

+Another recent activity on the extension of the networking layer to support more complex functions, concerns the extensions related to network monitoring.
+The concept of INT “In-band Network Telemetry” has been proposed since 2015 {{onf-int}} in the context of the definition of use cases for P4 based data plane programmability.
+The latest version of INT specifications dates November 2020 \cite{INT}.
+INT specifies the format of headers that carry monitoring instructions and monitoring information along with data plane packets. \extended{The specific location for INT Headers is intentionally not specified: an INT Header can be inserted as an option or payload of any encapsulation type.}
+Within the IETF community, the In-band Telemetry concept has been adopted by the IPPM working group, renaming it “In-situ Operations, Administration, and Maintenance” (IOAM).
+The internet draft \cite{ioam-data} is about to become an IETF RFC.
+Note that IOAM is focused on “limited domains” as defined in \cite{lim-domains}.
+The in-situ OAM data fields can be encapsulated in a variety of protocols, including IPv6.
+The specification details for carrying IOAM data inside IPv6 headers are provided in draft \cite{ioam-ipv6}\extended{, which is also close to becoming an RFC}. \extended{In particular, IOAM data fields can be encapsulated in IPv6 using either Hop-by-Hop Options header or Destination options header.}

 # Basic principles for EIP